SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Concurrency.rst

 Some kinds of data can't be shared between concurrency domains, because that data contains mutable state, but it doesn't protect against overlapping access.
-The examples above use only some very simple value types for data that's passed between concurrency domains, which are always safe to share.

 A type that can be shared from one concurrency domain to another is known as a :newTerm:`sendable` type.
 For example, it can be passed as an argument when calling an actor method or be returned as the result of a task.
+The examples earlier in this chapter didn't discuss sendability because they use simple value types that are always safe to share for the data that they pass between concurrency domains.
 In contrast,
 some types aren't safe to pass across concurrency domains.
-A class that contains mutable properties and doesn't serialize access to those properties can produce data races when instances of that class are passed between different tasks.
+A class that contains mutable properties and doesn't serialize access to those properties can produce unpredictable and incorrect results when you pass instances of that class between different tasks.

-..
-XXX either define or replace "data race" in the paragraph above

 You mark a type as being sendable by declaring conformance to the ``Sendable`` protocol.